nusratjahanoishi/Hospital-Management/README.md

 ## **📄 Project Overview**

 ### **Objective**
-To build a reliable, efficient, and secure platform to manage multi-hospital operations, including patient records, staff management, appointments, and billing.
+To build a reliable, efficient, and secure platform to manage hospital operations, including patient records, staff management, appointments, and billing.

 ### **Target Audience**
-Hospitals, clinics, and healthcare administrators looking for a streamlined digital management system.
+Doctors and patients seeking a streamlined digital management system for efficient healthcare delivery.

 ### **Key Features and Benefits**
 - **🩺 Patient Management**: Centralized repository for patient information, medical history, and prescriptions.
-- **👩‍⚕️ Staff Management**: Easy allocation and management of staff roles and schedules.
+- **👩‍⚕️ Doctors Management**: Easy allocation and management of Doctors roles and schedules.
 - **📅 Appointment Scheduling**: Optimized booking system for patients and doctors.
 - **💳 Billing and Payment**: Automated billing system for quick and accurate invoices.
 - **📊 Reports and Analytics**: Generate insightful reports to assist in decision-making.